-Conservative pundit and provocateur, Anne Coulter called out fellow conservative Matt Drudge for promoting what she describes as 'fake news.'
+Conservative pundit and provocateur, Ann Coulter called out fellow conservative Matt Drudge for promoting what she describes as 'fake news.'
 Drudge, the editor-in-chief of the conservative Drudge Report, posted a story from The Hollywood Reporter, which states that Coulter's scheduled speech at the University of California, Berkeley has been canceled.

 According to USA Today, Coulter had been invited to speak at the University by the campus's Republicans.
 However, the university administrators initially rejected the proposal citing fears of violence on campus if Coulter was allowed to speak.

 According to The Hollywood Reporter piece that Drudge shared, the university later reversed that decision and are allowing Coulter a platform on campus to share her message.
 The original date for the speech, April 27, was denied by the university and instead scheduled Coulter for May 2.